kylepecci/IX-Tweeter-App/README.md

 You should now see instructions on how to add a prisma service.
 If you have not done so already, run `npm install -g prisma` to install prisma globally on your machine.

+Use your arrow keys and pick "Demo Server".

 In the second box you should see a `prisma login` command that you should copy.
 Go ahead and copy that command and paste it in your terminal to login:

 Here's what that process looks like: